TeleSoftas/RacoonSecure/README.md

 # Custom Validation Rules

-To create and use custom validation rule with RacoonSecure you will need to create class that inherits `IValidationRule` and register it using `PasswordValidationBuilder.UseCustom()`.
+To create and use a custom validation rule with RacoonSecure you will need to create a class that inherits `IValidationRule` and register it using `PasswordValidationBuilder.UseCustom()`.
 Your class must implement `Validate()` method that returns error message string on failed validation.
 The Rest is up to you!

 ```csharp
 public class CustomRegexRule : IPasswordValidationRule